 One potential role for private insurance is to help consumers deal with out-of-pocket healthcare costs, which make up around 17 per cent of Australia’s total health spending, or $29 billion a year.
 Not all of these costs create problems for consumers, but there is good evidence that difficulties in affording out-of-pocket costs are widespread, and prevent or delay access to essential health services.

-From a consumer perspective, the two types are obviously very different.
-The out-of-pocket costs associated with a low-risk, high-cost event are unusual, generally unpredictable and often financially challenging for all but the wealthiest in the community.
+From a consumer perspective, those two types are obviously very different.
+The out-of-pocket costs associated with a low-risk, high-cost event are generally unpredictable and often financially challenging for all but the wealthiest in the community.
 The highest claim paid by a private fund in 2018 was $531,777, an amount that most Australians would clearly not be able to afford.
-It isn’t surprising that consumers want to insure against this potentially devastating expense.
+It isn’t surprising that consumers want to insure against potentially devastating expense.

 Judging by complaints to the Commonwealth Ombudsman, this is a key reason why many consumers take out private health insurance.
 In this sense, it is similar to other forms of household insurance, such as house and car insurance, which share the costs associated with low-risk, potentially catastrophic events among a group of people.

 In practice, though, private health insurance doesn’t function like other forms of insurance, which limit consumers’ exposure to high expenses by capping the costs they can incur.
 In fact, private health insurance generally works in the opposite way, by capping the amount that the health fund pays, leaving consumers exposed to open-ended payments.
 And the gap payments, exclusions and annual limits included in most private insurance policies can mean that even consumers with the highest level of cover can find themselves facing crippling healthcare expenses with only patchy support from their health fund, particularly for out-of-hospital services.